 Extensive knowledge of the anatomy and physiology of the eye, medical terminology and abbreviations.

 Excellent communication and patient care skills.

-Must be able to express a caring attitude while performing tasks required with accuracy and efficiency.
+Ability to express a caring attitude while performing tasks with accuracy and efficiency.

 Ability to maintain patient information in a strict confidential manner.

 The hiring range for this position is $14.44 - $17.70 per hour.

 All external candidates receiving an offer for employment will be required to submit to pre-employment screening for this position.
 Current employees applying for a new position within the university may be subject to this requirement.
 The screenings will include a criminal background check and, as applicable for the position, other background checks, drug screen, employment and education or licensure/certification verification, physical examination, certain vaccinations and/or governmental registry checks.
 All offers are contingent upon successful completion of required screening.

 Position will be required to travel between the Children’s Specialty Care Center and St. Louis Children’s Hospital up to 50% of the time.